pipoe2h/containers101/README.md

   ```

 # Lab Setup
-A SuperNuc is running AOS and Prism Central 5.9 with AHV.
+A SuperNUC is running AOS and Prism Central 5.9 with AHV.
 The lab uses Calm to provision a Linux instance with Docker (RancherOS) for each of the delegates.

 Also, in the same Calm blueprint a *Registry Cache* instance is provisioned to reduce access to the Internet when pulling images.